slekup/express-custom/README.md

 The name of the API.

 This will be used as the title of the next.js documentation site.
 Defaults to `API Documentation`.

+If provided, this must be inbetween 1 and 25 characters.

 ### `description`